ms-iot/vscode-ros/doc/spec/debug-ros-nodes.md

 ### Why is a stub debug adapter needed

-As illustraed in the flow charts above, a stub debug adapter that self-terminates immediately is still needed by `vscode-ros` to handle debug requests.
+As illustrated in the flow charts above, a stub debug adapter that self-terminates immediately is still needed by `vscode-ros` to handle debug requests.
 These debug requests are generated from the `ros`-type debug configurations.
 When debug configurations are executed, they are resolved into debug requests and then sent to corresponding debug adapters.
 It would lead to errors generated in VS Code if no debug adapter is there to handle the debug requests.